Origho-precious/Origho-precious/README.md

 # Hi there 👋, I'm Origho Precious

 I'm a Software Developer based in Portharcourt, Nigeria.
 I build interactive Web Apps with beautiful User Interfaces, and I have an eye for design.
-When I'm not coding, You'd either see me watching football, reading online, watching a movie or playing video games.
+When I'm not coding/learning, You'd either see me watching football(Soccer), reading online, watching a movie or playing video games.

 ## SKILLS
 I build on the frontend with these: